lijing-susan/starwhale/docs/docs/instances/server/Trash/Trash.md

 ## Trash type

-Within Starwhale, there are four distinct types of trahs: Evaluations, Models, Datasets, and Runtimes.
+Within Starwhale, there are three distinct types of trash: Models, Datasets, and Runtimes.
 Users can remove any of these objects, and subsequently restore them from the trash can

 ## Search and filter